-- It should be a field that has room for growth (avoid declining industries)
+- Should be a field that has room for growth (that means avoid declining industries).

-- It should be in an industry that affords a lot of flexibility and is driven by innovation (rigid industries are usually the ones that work purposefully to limit competition)
+- It should be in an industry that affords a lot of time and work flexibility, and is driven by innovation.
+(Rigid industries are usually the ones that work purposefully to limit competition.)

-- If it’s the kind of business you’d like to have even if you didn’t make any money doing it, you’re probably looking in the right place!
+- If it’s the kind of business you’d like to have even if you didn’t make a lot of money doing it, you’re probably looking in the right place!

-But something was different in early 2009 then it was in the early 1990s—we now have the internet and writers are needed all over the place.
+But something was different in early 2009 than it was in the early 1990s.
+We now have the internet and writers are needed all over the place.
 Goodbye gatekeepers, hello opportunity!
-I’ve been running this blog and freelance blog writing for others, and while I’m not getting rich (yet!), I am making a living.
-And that’s in under three years (2.5 this month to be exact!)
+I’ve been running this blog and freelance blog writing for others, and I’m making a comfortable living.
+And that happened in under three years!

 What about my retirement—do I ever kick back and enjoy a life of blissful nothing?